 English food at its best is a hearty, simple, and delicious fare.
 English cooking is steeped in history, yet the modern face of British food presents a dynamic and thriving cuisine now followed intensely by foodies around the globe.

 A Brief History

 The British Empire

-The British Empire’s colony in East Asia brought tea to England, and in return, the English took it to India, another one of their colonial outposts.
-From the English relationship with India came the love for curry, spicy sauces, and condiments which now are such an intrinsic part of English cuisine.
+The British Empire’s invasion into East Asia brought tea to England, and in return, the English introduced it to India, another region under their imperialist rule.
+From India came the love for curry, spicy sauces, and condiments which now are such an intrinsic part of English cuisine.